sdpercy/Horiseon-code-refactor/README.md

-# Challenge 1 - Code Refactor Starter Code
+# Challenge 1 - Code Refactor

 Update the accessiblity for Horiseon website with the below acceptance criteria: